-The fully tax-deductible membership dues are $100 annually.
+The membership dues for the McLeod Men are a minimum of $100 annually.

-The dues will be pooled and held as the McLeod Men Fund, which will then be used to support programs and services of the McLeod Health Foundation with a focus on outreach efforts related to men’s health.
-The membership will determine on how the fund shall be utilized for the benefit of patients and families.
+The membership dues are held in the McLeod Men Fund, which is used to support programs and services of McLeod Health with a focus on outreach efforts related to men’s health.
+The membership determines how the fund shall be utilized for the benefit of patients and families.

-The McLeod Men membership is open to all men who are interested.
-If you are interested in becoming a member, click here to join now!
-If you would like more information, please contact the McLeod Heath Foundation at 843-777-2694 or email Roxanna Prezioso at email@example.com.
+McLeod Men membership is open to all men, who are interested.
+To become a member, click here to join now!
+If you would like more information, please contact the McLeod Heath Foundation at (843) 777-2694 or email Kendra Collins.